Build strong, powerful quads for movement, strength and balance

 Quads (quadriceps) workouts target the front of the thighs and are essential for nearly every lower body movement.
 From squats and lunges to cycling and jumping, strong quads provide the force and control needed for powerful, safe motion.
 In these workouts, you’ll combine compound lifts like barbell squats and leg presses with isolation exercises such as leg extensions.
 Whether you’re training for strength, size, or athletic performance, your quads play a central role.

 This workout is all about building strong, solid legs.
-You’ll start with bodyweight squats and leg extensions to warm up your knees and get the quads firing.
-Then it’s into heavy barbell squats for strength, followed by Bulgarian split squats and step-ups to build balance and single-leg power.
-Perfect if you want stronger, more defined legs and better lower-body stability.
+You start with bodyweight squats and leg extensions to warm up your knees and activate the quads.
+Then you move on to heavy barbell squats for strength, followed by Bulgarian split squats and step-ups to build balance and strength in each leg individually.
+Perfect if you want stronger, more defined legs and better lower body stability.

 Bodyweight Squat